needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Open documents, the current selection, and unsaved changes survive domain reload.
 1. Double-clicking a `.uxml` asset in the Project opens it with UI Builder.
 1. Previously open document is re-opened after a Unity Editor restart.
+1. Renaming, moving, or deleting a `.uxml` or `.uss` that is currently open in the UI Builder will give you the option to abort the operation or reset the Builder and lose any unsaved changes.

-## Explorer
+## StyleSheets

-### StyleSheet

-1. Can select the main StyleSheet via the "StyleSheet" Explorer item.
+1. Can select the main StyleSheet via the root item that should have the name of the .uss file.
 This displays its dedicated Inspector.
-1. Selectors with .classNames get pills for each class created in the Explorer.
+1. Selectors get draggable style class pills for each selector part that is a style class name.
-1. In the Explorer, you can select selectors by clicking on the row or a class pill.
+1. In the StyleSheets pane, you can select selectors by clicking on the row or a style class pill.
-1. Can drag a style class pill from the Explorer onto an element in the Viewport to add the class.
+1. Can drag a style class pill from the StyleSheets pane onto an element in the Viewport to add the class.
-1. Can drag a style class pill from the Explorer onto an element in the Hierarchy to add the class.
+1. Can drag a style class pill from the StyleSheets pane onto an element in the Hierarchy to add the class.
 1. Dragging a style class onto an element inside a template instance or C# type in the Viewport adds it to the parent instance or C# element.
 1. Dragging a style class onto an element inside a template instance or C# type in the Hierarchy does nothing.
-1. Below all selectors there's a field that lets you create new selectors (by pressing Enter).
+1. In the toolbar of the StyleSheets pane there's a field that lets you create new selectors.
-    1. If **Class** mode is selected, a new `.class` selector is added and you have options for the pseudo states to add.
-    1. If **Complex** mode is selected, the raw string is used for the full selector name, and the pseudo state MaskField should not be visible.
+    1. After the field is focused, the explanation text is replaced with a default `.` and the cursor is set right after the `.` to let you quickly add a class-based selector.
+    1. To commit and add your new selector, you can click on the **Add** button or press **Enter**.
+    1. You can discover and append `:pseudoStates` from the **States** menu.
+    1. While the text field is selected, you should see a large tooltip displaying the selector cheatsheet.
-1. When selecting or hovering over a style selector in the Explorer, all elements in the Canvas that match the selector are highlighted.
+1. When selecting or hovering over a style selector in the StyleSheets pane, all elements in the Canvas that match the selector are highlighted.
 1. With a selector selected, you can use standard short-cuts or the Edit menu to copy/paste/duplicate/delete it.
 You can also copy/paste the USS for the selector to/from a text file.
-1. Right-clicking anywhere in the Hierarchy opens the Copy/Paste/Duplicate/Delete context menu.
+1. Right-clicking anywhere in the StyleSheets pane opens the Copy/Paste/Duplicate/Delete context menu.
+1. Selecting an element or a the main document (VisualTreeAsset) should deselect any selected tree items in the StyleSheets pane.

-### Hierarchy
+## Hierarchy

+1. The root items should display the currently loaded .uxml filename.
 1. Can click to select an element.
 1. Can drag element onto other elements in the Hierarchy to re-parent.
 1. Can drag an element between other elements to reorder, with live preview in the Canvas.